-Richard Collicott Anstee, a member of the Edlesborough Anstees, was born in June 1898 in Writtle to parents George Frederick William Anstee and Alice Ellen Collicott.
-He was brother to fellow Anstey Heroes George Anstee; Edward Curtis Anstee; and Hugh Austin Anstee, growing up living at The Green, Writtle, where he was still at school at the time of the 1911 Census.
+ED 29.
+Richard Collicott Anstee: He was born in June 1898 in Writtle to parents George Frederick William Anstee (ED 20) and Alice Ellen Collicott, growing up living at The Green, Writtle, where he was still at school at the time of the 1911 Census.

-On 30 July 1917 Richard joined the British Expeditionary Forces on the Western Front in France, and he was with the 2/2 London Regiment of the Royal Fusiliers as a Private (Service Numbers: 67544 and 57280) on 15 August 1917, which was the same time that he was reported as “on active service” when his brother George was reported killed in action.
+On 30 July 1917 he joined the British Expeditionary Forces on the Western Front in France, and he was with the 2/2 London Regiment of the Royal Fusiliers as a Private (Service Numbers: 67544 and 57280) on 15 August 1917, which was the same time that he was reported as “on active service” when his brother George (ED 25) was reported killed in action.

-On 6 April 1918, having recovered to a certain extent from his injuries, Richard was transferred to 467 Company Royal Defence Corps as a Private (Service Number: 72560) in Oswestry.
+On 6 April 1918, having recovered to a certain extent from his injuries, he was transferred to 467 Company Royal Defence Corps as a Private (Service Number: 72560) in Oswestry.
 He was then discharged on 17 January 1919 as being “surplus to military requirements having suffered impairment since entry into the Service” – he was deemed to have “30% disability” and “very good” military character and issued a Silver War Badge on 7 April 1919.

-For his services, Richard was awarded the Victory and British War medals.
+For his services, he was awarded the Victory and British War medals.

 However less than a month later, on 26 December 1919, the ‘Chelmsford Chronicle‘ reported “R. Anstee, a promising young player who assists Writtle Reserves at outside left has unluckily broken the small bone of his ankle and will not be able to take to the field for some time“.

-Richard lived at Writtle Green with his brothers throughout the 1920s, until in 1926 in Kensington he married Gertrude L. Ling – we find no children of this marriage.
-By 1927 Richard was a postman in Writtle; he was also a keen whist player, winning a competition at the Writtle Cricket Club in 1929.
+He lived at Writtle Green with his brothers throughout the 1920s, until in 1926 in Kensington he married Gertrude L. Ling – we find no children of this marriage.
+By 1927 he was a postman in Writtle; he was also a keen whist player, winning a competition at the Writtle Cricket Club in 1929.

-By the time of the 1939 Register, Richard and his wife Gertrude were living at 1 East View Public Garden in Writtle, where Richard was still a postman.
-At the advent of World War Two Richard enlisted for service as a ‘Sapper’ – though we have no further details of his service during that conflict.
+By the time of the 1939 Register, Richard and his wife Gertrude were living at 1 East View Public Garden in Writtle, where he was still a postman.
+At the advent of World War Two he enlisted for service as a ‘Sapper’ – though we have no further details of his service during that conflict.

 Anybody who would like to add anything to this biography, please contact us at email@example.com.